 Pets are important members of every family that owns them, apply a few feng shui pet tips and principles to your home.
 These adjustments will keep the positive chi flowing for your family and your pets.

-PB: What one can call negative chi can come from an animal's physical or environmental unbalance.
-A balanced animal will move that balanced fire chi all around one's environment, which is a great boost to both an animal and the people.
+A pet in the home normally generates auspicious yang energy.
+"An animal with balanced chi energy will move that balanced fire chi all around one's environment, which is a great boost to both animals and the people," Paula says.

 - Excessive barking